Warning: Playing “Stairway to Heaven” Is Prohibited

 Warning: Do Not Eat iPod Shuffle

-It seems ridiculous enough to be a joke, especially becaise it follows the instructions above the warning stating that syncing the device will be ”a piece of cake.
+It seems jokey, especially because it follows the jokey tone of the instructions above, where it says that syncing the device will be “a piece of cake.
 Cupcake, even.”

-No doubt Apple has a galaxy of outstanding legal advisors, so it’s surprising no one pointed out: “Never, ever make jokes in product warnings because they can come back to bite you.”
+No doubt Apple has a galaxy of outstanding legal advisors, so it’s surprising no one pointed out: “Never, ever make jokes in product warnings.”

 Let’s assume hypothetically that the product seriously injured someone in a different way that should have been, but wasn’t, warned about, say, because the battery could explode.
-I can see the cross-examination:
+Picture the cross-examination:

 “So you didn’t warn consumers about the danger of exploding batteries, is that true?”